mattgwagner/mattgwagner/cv.md

 ### Tampa Code Camp

-#### October 2017 - Resiliency Patterns: Managing Failure in a Chaotic World
+#### October 2017 - "Resiliency Patterns: Managing Failure in a Chaotic World"

+A survey of the resiliency patterns and techniques for managing transient failures in a distributed or cloud-connected world.
+Topics will include circuit breakers, retries, timeouts, and bulkheads using the Polly library for C# and the Hysterix library for the JVM.

 #### July 2016 - "Moving Fast Without Breaking Things in .NET"